915-Lab/Coding-Skills-Evaluation/codingSkillsEvaluation/input/python_tutorial_main_sections_only1.md

 ```

-If you donât want characters prefaced by `\` to be interpreted as
+If you don’t want characters prefaced by `\` to be interpreted as
 special characters, you can use *raw strings* by adding an `r` before
 the first quote: